cc-fathih/automating-aws-with-python/README.md

-# automating-aws-with-python
+# Automating AWS with Python

-Repository for Automating AWS with Python course on ACloudGuru
+Repository for ACloudGuru course on Automating *AWS with Python*